 The SNTEMP model is designed for climatic data input from only one representative meteorologic data station per stream network.
 The only long-term meteorologic data station within the Susitna Basin is the U.S. National Weather Service station located in Talkeetna.
 This station has summarized monthly data (air temperature, wind speed, relative humidity, and percent cloud cover)--the data required by SNTEMP--for the period 1968 to 1982.
 In addition, unreduced data are available from 1950 to 1968 on computer tape from the National Climatic Data Center.
-This period of record allows stream temperature simulations under extreme and normal meteorologic conditions.
-We used meteorologic data collected specifically for the Susitna study (R&M 1980, 1982a, 1982b, 1982c, 1982e, 1982f) to validate the meteorologic predictions of SNTEMP.
+This period of record allows stream temperature simulations under extreme and normal meteorologic conditions once these data are adjusted to better represent Susitna Basin conditions.
+We used meteorologic data collected specifically for the Susitna study (R&M 1980, 1982a, 1982b, 1982c, 1982e, 1982f) to validate this meteorologic data adjustment and SNTEMP solar model predictions.